MartinHoldrege/fire_model/README.md

 ## Run the code

-All scripts have relative paths.
+All scripts use relative paths.
 Open the `fire_model.Rproj` file to correctly set the working directory.

 Then run `scripts/main.R` scripts.
 This script runs all the other scripts, and creates model objects and figures that are placed into the `models` and `figures` folders (and folders therein), respectively.
 Note that this will take a few hours to run.
+Note that this cript renders a couple rmarkdown files, the result html files are put in the `scripts/copies` folder.

 Alternatively you can run the individual scripts one by one.
 Scripts are numbered sequentially, scripts with lower numbered prefixes need to